aportelli/Hadrons-doc/docs/mcontraction.md

 ### Products

-This module produces a correlator called `meson` that is saved to a hdf5 file (or xml if grid is compiled without hdf5) at a location of your choosing.
+This module produces a $4 \times 4$ `SpinMatrix` correlator called `sigmaToNucleonEye` that is saved to a hdf5 file (or xml if grid is compiled without hdf5) at a location of your choosing.
+The two topologies are saved using the axis label `trace = 0` or `trace = 1`.

 -----------